The happy couple just got engaged!

-Why get the young engaged couple another boring gift, if you can get them a unique & creative engagement gift?
+Why get the young engaged couple another boring gift, if you can get them a unique & creative L’Chaim gift?

-Think about it – most of the other guests will probably get the traditional Jewish engagement gifts for the Jewish couple (especially if you’re headed to an Orthodox Jewish engagement party)
+Think about it – most of the other guests will probably get traditional Jewish L’Chaim gifts for the Jewish couple (especially if you’re invited to an Orthodox Jewish engagement party)

 The young couple is about to embark on the ride of their lives together.

-And what a better reminder than placing this colorful sculpture on their shelf at their new home.
+And what a great reminder that is to have David Gerstein’s colorful Spring Ride sculpture sitting on your shelf at your new home.

-There’s a lot of meaning hidden in this sculpture.
+There’s an incredibly valuable message hidden in this sculpture.

-But the bottom line is you’ll always stick together, both through the hardships and through the fun parts.
+You have to stick together through the hardships – in order to enjoy and appreciate the fun parts.
 That’s what love is all about.